Oregon Steel

 The Oregon Steel are a professional ultimate team based in Portland, Oregon.
 The Steel compete in the Ultimate Frisbee Association (UFA) as a member of the West Division.
-The team plays its home games at Providence Park.
+The team plays its home games at the NE Complex at the University of Oregon - Portland.
 Their first season (as the Portland Nitro) was in 2022, and they rebranded as the Steel, in honor of Oregon's steelhead trout, after the 2024 season.